SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-tracker-soldering.md

 # Smol Tracker Soldering

-This guide provides two ways to learn how to solder your Smol Tracker: a video tutorial and a step-by-step text tutorial.
+This guide offers two ways to learn to solder your Smol Tracker: a video and a step-by-step text tutorial.
 Choose the method that works best for you!

-## Table Of Contents
+## Table of Contents

 * TOC
 {:toc}